-- First time offenders will receive a warning and be required to change or cover up the clothing. - Second time offenders will receive a referral and be assigned an after-school detention.
-He/she will be required to change, and his/her parents will be notified. - Further offenses will, in addition to a referral, detention(s), and a change of clothing, require the parent(s) and student to attend a conference with the Assistant Principal and may result in suspension.
+- First time offenders will receive a warning and be required to change or cover up the clothing.
+The student may call their parent/guardian to bring a change of clothing or the student may change into their PE clothes. - Second time offenders will receive a referral and be assigned an after-school detention.
+He/she will be required to change, and his/her parents will be notified. - Further offenses will, in addition to a referral, detention(s), and a change of clothing, require the parent(s) and student to attend a conference with the Assistant Principal and may result in additional detentions, community service, trash duty, or in-school suspension.